harshitrathor3/Xiaomi-Prototype-Submission/README.md

 - Any IDE would run this project.
 - I have runned it in VS Code and Apache NetBeans.

-## Where to start running program?
+## Where to start running the program?

 Run the Login_Page.java file and all other code will be in flow with this file